jonchingdev/Stargazer/Documentation/Production_Log_2025-10-11.md

 ## **Work Performed**
 - Conducted further visual exploration of **Nereus geological formations**, focusing on shape language, erosion logic, and alien morphology.
 - Established a formal **Nereus Planetary Geology Framework**, defining macro-, meso-, and microformation categories for visual and geological taxonomy.
 - Created and configured a **GitHub repository** for the project to organize and version-control documentation, assets, and development materials.
+- Located the main project font -  **Cinzel**
 - Designed and finalized a **concept art presentation sheet template**, including standardized footer, framing, and typographic hierarchy for consistent visual documentation.

 ---